GJ996/Fall2018-Proj1-yiqiao-yin/README.md

 Term: Fall 2018

 + Projec title: Happiness Can Be A Data Science Story
-+ This project is conducted by [YIiqiao Yin, YY2502]
++ This project is conducted by [Yiqiao Yin, YY2502]

 + Project summary: This project presents reader a blog with an interesting motivation: happiness can be a data science story.
 The blog explores HappyDB data set and attempts to understand what consists of happiness.
 The project presents empirical evidence and seeks explanation in the area of (1) word frequency, (2) gender difference, (3) marrital difference, (4) parenthood, and (5) national difference.